wencywww/ExtJS-Photo-Gallery/README.md

 **Usage**

   * Login with the GUI using your browser
-  * Upload some photos/videos via SFTP/FTP/Samba within `/var/www/html/data/upload` directory making sure they are writable by the webserver
+  * Use the File Uploader button (bottom left) to upload files via the GUI or manually upload some photos/videos via SFTP/FTP/Samba within `/var/www/html/data/upload` directory making sure they are writable by the webserver
-  * Return to the GUI, the button in the bottom left of the screen should indicate the number of the new items
+  * The New Files button in the bottom left of the screen should indicate the number of the new items
   * Click the button.
 The system will process photos, will refresh the tree above and will delete the originals from the upload directory
   * Use the tree nodes to view the items
   * Double click an item to start the fancybox slideshow